drowe67/freedv-gui/USER_MANUAL.md

 ### USB or LSB?

 On bands beneath 10 MHz, LSB is used for FreeDV.
 On 10MHz and above, USB is used.
 After much debate, the FreeDV community has adopted the same conventions as SSB, based on the reasoning that FreeDV is a voice mode.

+As an aid to the above, FreeDV will show the current mode on the bottom of the window upon pressing the Start button if Hamlib is enabled and your radio supports retrieving frequency and mode information over CAT.
+If your radio is using an unexpected mode (e.g. LSB on 20 meters), it will display that mode on the bottom of the window next to the Clear button in red letters.
+When a session is not active, Hamlib isn't enabled or if your radio doesn't support retrieving frequency and mode over CAT, it will remain grayed out with "unk" displaying instead of the mode (for "unknown").

 ## Common Problems